Key concepts

 The key takeaway here is that even when IP addresses differ, tracking via browser fingerprinting is unaffected.
 This is why IP masking alone does not guarantee true isolation and true privacy.

 An anti-detect browser is a browser designed to run multiple fully isolated browser profiles.
-Each profile has its own storage, network identity, and browser fingerprint, allowing it to operate independently of other profiles.
+Each profile has its own storage, network identity, and browser fingerprint, allowing it to operate independently of other profiles.&#x20;

-Instead of treating the browser as a single persistent identity, the best anti-detect browsers give you control over the three primary tracking vectors used by websites: cookies, network identity, and browser fingerprint.
+Instead of treating the browser as a single persistent identity, a reliable anti-detect browser gives you optimal control over the three primary tracking vectors used by websites: cookies, network identity, and browser fingerprint.
 Therefore, each profile is perceived as a separate device and user to websites.

 With an anti-detect browser, you can: